project-imas/about/README.md

 About
 =====

-iMAS is a research project being conducted by the MITRE corporation.
+iMAS is a colaborative research project from the MITRE corporation.
 In summary: iMAS is an iOS secure application framework research project focused on reducing iOS application vulnerabilities and information loss.

 - The research is investigating how to protect iOS applications and data beyond the Apple provided security model.
 - iOS meets enterprise security needs of customers, however many security experts cite critical vulnerabilities and have demonstrated exploits.